arcanistzed/atomizer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Details**
-Foundry VTT version:
+Package version:
-Module version:
+Node version:
+Operating System:

 **Additional context**
 Add any other context about the problem here.